-A Dundee-based games developer has further tightened its grip on a dedicated games channel, on TV, provided by BSkyB, with the release of a game based on a character from TV channel, Cartoon Network.
+A DUNDEE-based games developer has further tightened its grip on a dedicated games channel, on TV, with the release of a game based on a character from TV channel, Cartoon Network.

 In fact, with a game based on the character, ‘Robotboy’, Denki has completed its tenth cartoon under license from Cartoon Network, and 52nd game in total.

 Denki has been operating for seven years, has a staff of 14 and is responsible for around 80 per cent of all the games on BSkyB’s Gamester TV channel.

 The full title of the game is ‘Robotboy: Kamikazi Kidnap’.

 Says accompanying promotional blurb: “Players must help Robotboy to rescue Tommy, Lola and Gus, who have been kidnapped by the evil Dr Kamikazi.

 “The Dr – who wants to re-programme Robotboy and use his powers to take over the world – is broadcasting a jamming signal, which stops Robotboy from super-activating and using the full range of his powers.
 The player has to help Robotboy escape the Dr’s trap and rescue his friends.”